Get the info on the spots that the Lyonnais frequent

 Like Brasserie Georges, this is another Lyonnais mainstay, but a tad more chic.
 Since 1864, the restaurant has maintained its Second Empire architectural style: it’s all gold trim, brass, mahogany, red leather and velvet below ornate, mirrored walls reaching high-ceiling grandeur.
 Reports can be mixed on the food: some fantastic notes with an occasional claim that it’s not worth the hype.
 But, it’s clear that the ambiance alone merits a visit, even if just for an excellent espresso, a cup of hot chocolate, or dessert.
 Or, perhaps just for your apéro before dinner.
 If you’re feeling charmed after a kir royale or two, go with your gut and stay for the meal!

-Find out more: Grand Café des Négociants
+Find out more: Grand Café des Négociants (External link)

 Le Café Terroir

 Make a reservation in this quaint and cozy corner where service is friendly and the food is held to high standards.
 Taking pride in the origin of its ingredients, this restaurant makes that promise with its name.
 Terroir means soil, but it also means climate and other environmental factors of the habitat in which the ingredients grow.
 With products sourced from all over Rhône-Alpes, the café aims to avoid processing or refining foods to maintain both flavor and the nutritional value of its natural state.
 From escargot and beef tartare to the mousse made from local Valrhona chocolate, it’s an excellent menu that will acquaint you with the fine foods of France.